Cristhan11/Parental_Wifi/docs/NODOGSPLASH_SETUP_GUIDE.md

 **Why this is needed:**
 - Without this rule, when a Preauthenticated device tries to access `http://192.168.4.1/portal`, NoDogSplash intercepts it
-- NoDogSplash redirects to `RedirectURL` which is `http://192.168.4.1/portal` (the same URL)
+- NoDogSplash redirects to the splash page again, potentially creating a redirect loop
-- This creates an infinite redirect loop
 - The firewall rule allows Preauthenticated users to access port 80 on the gateway IP, bypassing the redirect

 ### 6.2 Save and Restart